 Melbourne offers enough cultural, culinary and sporting attractions to keep visitors entertained for weeks, but keep some time free to explore what lies outside the city.

-Within a couple of hours’ drive (or less) of the CBD are forested mountain ranges, quaint rural towns, rolling vineyards and dramatic coastline – and you can still be back on Lygon Street in time for dinner!
+Within a couple of hours’ drive (or less) of the CBD are forested mountain ranges, quaint rural towns, rolling vineyards, dramatic coastline and extraordinary wildlife viewing opportunities.
+In most cases, you can be back on Lygon Street in time for dinner!

 Here are five of the best day trips from Melbourne.